flaxsearch/flaxcode/Clade/README.txt

 - Python modules
     lxml:       http://pypi.python.org/pypi/lxml/
     httplib2:   http://code.google.com/p/httplib2/downloads/list

+	On Windows you can download binaries of httplib2 from http://www.lfd.uci.edu/~gohlke/pythonlibs/

 Download the latest versions from these sites and follow the installation instructions.
-The system has been developed on Linux and the following instructions assume a Linux environment, but it would be relatively simple to translate them to Windows command line syntax if necessary.
+The system has been developed on Linux and the following instructions assume a Linux environment, but Windows alternative syntax is included where necessary.

 ------------
 Example data